Can a Dentist Pull a Tooth With An Active Infection?

 Table of Contents:

 Of course an infected tooth can be pulled because the infection does not preclude the tooth from being physically extracted.
 There is literally nothing physically stopping your dentist from taking that tooth out.

 That makes sense if you think about it logically because a tooth extraction is a treatment for an infected tooth.
 That means the removal of the tooth is one of the ways for how you get rid of the infection.
 The other two ways would be a root canal and draining it.

 This study demonstrated that for dental infections stemming from a tooth, extracting the offending tooth resulted in faster healing.
 This is when compared to trying to drain the infection and prescribing antibiotics without an extraction.

-The picture above shows a tooth that looks fractured.
+For instance, imagine a tooth that is fractured.
 Half of the tooth is missing and the remaining piece looks extremely jagged.
 In addition to that, right underneath it on the gums is a huge pimple.
 That gum boil looks like it is literally about to pop if you accidentally scratch it while eating.